benedictblackhill/vt2macro/README.md

 The ability to type in in-game chat is retained by toggling the alphanumeric hotkeys (q,b,n) when a default chat key is pressed.

+AutoHotkey is required to run this script.

+To download AutoHotkey visit http://www.autohotkey.com/

 List of Hotkeys:
 - q: Weapon swap.
 Turns off autoclicker to allow charged attacks with melee weapon.
 - b: Toggles swiftbow mode on and off.
 Use while melee weapon is equipped or in a menu.